dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 :macro:`define C-mapped-subtype`.

-You can define a designator’s *import-function* and *export-function* by using the macro :macro:`define c-mapped-subtype`.
+You can define a designator’s *import-function* and *export-function* by using the macro :macro:`define C-mapped-subtype`.
 These functions are merely the procedural specifications for translating the C data to Dylan and back.
 The *import* and *export* functions are inherited when you define a subclass for a designator.